CLIENT INFORMATION

 Have your required materials ready before you begin the feed.

-1. Ensure that the tube is still in its intended position which is the side of your pet’s neck.
+1. Ensure that the tube is still in its intended position in the side of your pet’s neck.
 You can do this by taking a look under the bandage and checking that the stitches are still intact and check that the tube is still attached to the skin.
-The same length of the tube should be hanging out too.
+The length of tube that is visible should be the same as per the last inspection (not appearing longer or shorter than previously).
 If the tube isn’t intact: Wrap it up and give your local VSS a call for assistance.

 2. Position your pet so that they are sitting up and awake so that they don’t choke on food and can swallow comfortably.